mattzzw/midi_muppet_hx_2btn/README.md

 MIDI channel can be set to any value between 1 and 16.
 HX Stomp listens on channel 1 per default.

 To change the MIDI Channel:
-- Press and hold **dn** while powering up the MIDI Muppet until the device flashes 10 times red and 10 times green.
+- Press and hold **dn** while powering up the MIDI Muppet until the device flashes rapidly 20 times **green**.
 After a second the device will indicate the currently set MIDI channel by slowly flashing the green LED (1 flash = channel 1, ..., 16 flashes = channel 16).
 - Press **up** to increase the MIDI channel or press **dn** to decrease the channel.
 - Press and hold **up** and **dn** to exit MIDI channel configuration.